 For some of us, the word mission mighty suggests a place that’s geographically far away from where we call home.
 Now, I believe, to a degree, that this imagining might be based on ways of thinking from some decades ago; and the reality is that we’re now a bit savvier to what mission actually is.
 Possibly though, I might not be too far off the mark when I think that some of us in the Church jump to those images I listed above in our minds when we talk about mission and believe that, in fact, missions are really just something for the missionaries.

-But missions – maybe best thought of as ‘living on mission for God’ – is not only for the few who leave or sell all their possessions and move to a faraway land.
-According to God’s Word, missions is for every believer.
-We don’t need to work in a church or travel to another country to be a missionary.
-Every Christian can and should be a missionary, regardless of our vocation or our location; everyone everywhere needs to hear the Gospel, that is the Good News of Jesus Christ.
+But mission – may be best thought of as ‘living on mission for God’ – is not only for the few who leave or sell all their possessions and move to a faraway land.
+According to God’s Word, mission is for every believer.
+We don’t need to work for a local church or travel to another country to be a missionary.
+Every Christian can and should be a missionary, regardless of our vocation or our location; everyone everywhere needs to hear the Gospel, that is, the Good News of Jesus Christ.

 14 But how will people call on Him in whom they have not believed?
 And how will they believe in Him of whom they have not heard?
 And how will they hear without a preacher (messenger)?
 15 And how will they preach unless they are commissioned and sent [for that purpose]?
-Just as it is written and forever remains written, “How beautiful are the feet of those who bring good news of good things!” – ROMANS 10:14-15 (AMP)
+Just as it is written and forever remains written, “How beautiful are the feet of those who bring good news of good things!” – Romans 10:14-15 (Amplified Bible)

-In this Chapter of Romans, Paul, the author of this book, has been explaining to his readers the basics of salvation.
+In this chapter of Romans, Paul, the author of this book, explains the basics of salvation to his readers.